confluentinc/ksql/docs-md/developer-guide/joins/partition-data.md

 if these ordering guarantees are acceptable.

 !!! important
-      If the PARTITION BY expression evaluates to NULL the resulting row will be produced to a random partition.
+      If the PARTITION BY expression evaluates to NULL, the resulting row is produced to a random partition.
 You many want to use [COALESCE](../syntax-reference#coalesce) to wrap the expression convert any NULL values to a default value, e.g.
       `PARTITION BY COALESCE(MY_UDF_THAT_MAY_FAIL(Col0), 0)`.